Chongryon: Official activities

+On 28 May 2022, Kim Jong Un sent a 10,000-character letter to the members.

 Korean schools

-Chongryon operates 140 ethnic Korean schools (Chōsen gakkō 朝鮮学校 or chosǒn hakkyo 조선학교) across Japan, including kindergartens and one university, Korea University, initially partly funded by the North Korean government.
+Chongryon operates 140 ethnic Korean schools (Chōsen gakkō 朝鮮学校 or chosŏn hakkyo 조선학교) across Japan, including kindergartens and one university, Korea University, initially partly funded by the North Korean government.
 All lessons and all conversation in the school are conducted in Korean.
-They teach a strong pro-North Korean ideology and allegiance to Kim Il-sung, Kim Jong-il and Kim Jong-un.
+They teach a strong pro-North Korean ideology and glorify the regimes of Kim Il Sung, Kim Jong Il and Kim Jong Un.
 They are not classified as regular schools under Japanese law as they do not follow the national curriculum.

+They are distinct from Kankoku gakkō (한국학교, 韓國學校, 韓国学校) which are overseas South Korean schools (재외한국학교, 在外韓國學校, 在外韓国学校) in Japan, which receive approval from the South Korean government and incorporate the South Korean educational curriculum and regular Japanese curriculum.

 Their militant stance is increasingly coming under criticism from pupils, parents and the public alike.
 The number of pupils receiving ethnic education from Chongryon-affiliated schools has declined sharply in recent years, down to about 10,000 in 2009 from a high of 46,000 in the early 1970s, with many, if not most, Zainichi now opting to send their children to mainstream Japanese schools.
-As of March 2010, there were 12 Chosen high schools with an enrollment of about 2,000 students.
+As of March 2010, there were 12 Chōsen high schools with an enrollment of about 2,000 students.

 The schools were initially funded by North Korea, but this money has dried up.
 Today funding comes partly from local Japanese authorities, and many schools are facing financial difficulties.
 The Japanese government has refused Chongryon's requests that it fund Korean schools, citing Article 89 of the Japanese Constitution, according to which use of public funds for education by "schemes not under public control" is prohibited.
 Chongryon calls this an act of racial discrimination.
 Funding from local authorities usually takes place in the form of special benefits paid to the families of pupils, as opposed to paying the schools directly, to avoid a blatant breach of Article 89.